symfony/symfony-docs/mercure.rst

     }

-Because the array is empty, the Symfony app will only be authorized to publish public updates (see the authorization_ section for further informations).
+Because the array is empty, the Symfony app will only be authorized to publish public updates (see the authorization_ section for further information).

 .. tip::